 Having kids taste meals-in-progress makes them feel like their opinions count.
-It’ll also allow you to learn more about what your kids like.
+It will also allow you to learn more about what your kids like.
 Plus, younger kids love it when you give them “important” responsibilities, like making sure that dinner tastes good.
-If you’re working with very young kids, we suggest you control the seasoning and just let them tell you when.
+If you’re working with very young kids, we suggest you control the seasoning and just let them “tell you when”.

 Discuss the meal

 Turn your cooking efforts into a conversation.
-If you’ve made the effort of making a meal, then it’s worth sitting down to enjoy and discuss it!
-This is a good time to give kids a food vocabulary – teaching them about sweet, salty, sour, and even spicy tastes, crunchy and tender textures.
+If you’ve put in the time to make a meal, then it’s worth sitting down to enjoy and discuss it!
+This is a good time to give kids a food vocabulary – teaching them about sweet, salty, sour, and even spicy tastes, and crunchy, smooth, and tender textures.

 Brainstorm meal ideas